Light cone tensor network and time evolution: Introduction

 In particular, the transverse folding strategy~\cite{Banuls2009fold,Mueller-Hermes2012,Hastings2015impro} avoids the explicit representation of the evolved state as a MPS and instead focuses on contracting a TN that represents exactly (up to Trotter errors) the time-dependent observables.
 Instead of the standard evolution in time direction, the folding algorithm contracts the TN along space.
 In some scenarios, this allows local observables to be computed to longer times than other approaches~\cite{Banuls2011therm}, and it is an exact strategy for certain models~\cite{Piroli2020dual}.
 Recently, there has been a rekindled interest in this approach, triggered by the interpretation of the network in terms of an influence functional~\cite{Sonner2021inf,Lerose2021im,Ye2021influence}.

 In local lattice models, the velocity of propagation of information is upper-bounded~\cite{Lieb1972,Hastings2006,Nachtergaele2006} and the exact TN for observables has a light cone structure.
-While there have been proposals that exploit this fact to reduce the cost of the numerical simulation of the evolved state with TN~\cite{Hastings2009lc,Enss2012,Gillman2021finite}, and with quantum simulation~\cite{Haah2018quantum}, until now, the potential of combining it with the transverse strategy has not been explored.
+While there have been proposals that exploit this fact to reduce the cost of the numerical simulation of the evolved state with TN~\cite{Hastings2009lc,Enss2012,Gillman2021finite,Zauner2015cmw,Phien2013dynwindow,Milsted2013nonuni}, and with quantum simulation~\cite{Haah2018quantum}, until now, the potential of combining it with the transverse strategy has not been explored.

 Here we propose a strategy to exploit this property, a \emph{transverse light cone contraction} of the TN (\tlcc).
-This improves the efficiency by reducing the computational effort to that of approximating the minimal network describing the time-dependent observables in a Trotterized evolution.
+As in the original transverse folding, the \tlcc~ does not directly suffer from the entanglement growth in the state, and will be more efficient than standard algorithms when entanglement in the time direction grows slower than in the spatial one.
+But the \tlcc~ improves the efficiency with respect to the transverse folding in all cases, by reducing the computational effort to that of approximating the minimal network describing the time-dependent observables in a Trotterized evolution.
 We demonstrate explicitly its performance for global quenches and different-time thermal correlators at infinite temperature, and investigate how the strategy can make use of the (more efficient) physical light cone determined by the Lieb-Robinson velocity~\cite{Hastings2006}.
 We discuss possible extensions to other interesting quantities.